 History & Timeline

-On September 20, 1993, the Greater Buffalo Gymnastics Center opened its doors to the Amherst community and surrounding areas.
+On September 20, 1993, Greater Buffalo Gymnastics Center opened its doors to the Amherst community and surrounding areas.
 After years of overcoming obstacles, a now triumphant Hirsch Family continues to appreciate the reality of their dreams.

-The Beginnings: A Family
+The Beginnings: A Family's Dream

-A Dream is Born: Greater Buffalo Gymnastics
+A Dream is Born: Greater Buffalo Gymnastics Center

 Devastating News: Picking up the Pieces